g-johnrenald/chatgpt-cli/README.md

-##Constantly Developing
-See issues

 ## chatgpt-cli
 This is a command-line interface (CLI) application that allows for easy communication with ChatGPT API.
 It provides two options to call the ChatGPT API which are via langchain using memory and direct call.

+## Current status
+Constanly developing, see issues

 ## Requirements